BIGJRA/BIGJRA.github.io/rejuv.md

 -   Extreme Evo-boost -\> Pass -\> Stored Power

-You’ll then get to play as Melia for a quick second.
+You'll then get to play as Melia for a quick second.
 Head into the Grand Dream Ball.

 The next 3 battles are as follows: